massimobottelli/travelog/README.md

 Travelog is a self-hosted application for organizing a personal photo collection into trips.

-It scans a photo archive stored on a NAS, extracts metadata from photos, associates photos with geographic locations, and automatically identifies trips.
+It scans a photo archive stored on the filesystem, extracts metadata from photos, associates photos with geographic locations, and automatically identifies trips.

-The application is designed for personal use and for an MVP1 implementation focused on simplicity and reliability.
+The application is designed for personal use.

-## MVP1
+## Features

-MVP1 provides:

 * scanning a photo directory;
 * extracting photo metadata from JPEG and HEIC/HEIF files;